Hillbrook Anglican School: Members of the Hillbrook Leadership Team

+As of 2024, the Hillbrook School Leadership Team consists of the Principal, the Deputy Principal, the Business Manager, the Dean of Student Wellbeing and the Dean of Teaching and Learning.

 Curriculum

-The school offers a curriculum based on the syllabi offered by the Queensland Studies Authority (QSA).
-It does not offer vocational education subjects.
-Subjects unique to the school include PSD (Personal and Spiritual Development), Philosophical Inquiry and Global Studies (roughly equivalent to the QSA subject, Studies of Society and Environment, or SOSE).
+The school offers a curriculum based on the syllabi offered by the Queensland Curriculum and Assessment Authority (QCAA).
+It offers a small range of vocational education subjects.
+Subjects unique to the school include PSD (Personal and Spiritual Development)and Philosophical Inquiry.

 The school has a significant Outdoor Education program, with students participating in a yearly camp and numerous activities throughout the year.
 These activities can include: Rock climbing, Abseiling, Canoeing, Surf safety, various forms of Orienteering and a comprehensive Ropes Course.
 The activities are challenging and designed to promote confidence, resilience and teamwork.
 The school competes in various team sports as well as district cross-country, regional sports, athletics and swimming for interested students.

 Co-curricular

 Hillbrook offers a range of co-curricular activities.
 Typically these are offered in an arrangement known as 'Project Active' which emphasises fitness and the opportunity to engage in less mainstream activities.
 The school offers dramatic options in the form of biennial school musicals and more informally as part of a drama extension program.
-Productions have included Annie (2018), The Addams Family (2016), Beauty and the Beast (2014), The Boyfriend (2012), Little Shop of Horrors (2010), The Wizard of Oz (2008), Biloxi Blues (2007), The Drought (2007), Peter Pan (2007), Away (2006), forget.me.never.after (2006), Grease (2006), The Insect Play (2006), The Crucible (2005), Pirates of Penzance (2004), Anything Goes (2002) and Joseph and the Amazing Technicolor Dreamcoat (2000), The Mikado (1998), SherWoodstock (1995) and Bugsy Malone (1990).
+Productions have included Mary Poppins (musical) (2026), Strictly Ballroom (musical) (2024), Charlie and the Chocolate Factory (musical) (2022), Annie (2018), The Addams Family (2016), Beauty and the Beast (2014), The Boyfriend (2012), Little Shop of Horrors (2010), The Wizard of Oz (2008), Biloxi Blues (2007), The Drought (2007), Peter Pan (2007), Away (2006), forget.me.never.after (2006), Grease (2006), The Insect Play (2006), The Crucible (2005), Pirates of Penzance (2004), Anything Goes (2002) and Joseph and the Amazing Technicolor Dreamcoat (2000), The Mikado (1998), SherWoodstock (1995) and Bugsy Malone (1990).
 Other productions have included staff and past-students, including A Midsummer Night's Dream (2007), The Importance of Being Earnest (2005), Cosi (2004) and Love Letters (2003).